anwar-hegazy/mdp_stuff/electronics/intro_to_electronics.md

 *Example 2*
 A battery powers a small lightbulb.
-This could be described as series of related actions:
+This could be described as series of related events:

   * The battery generates electrons at one terminal and takes in electrons at the other terminal
   * The bulb lights up as electrons flow around the circuit
   * The electrons flow around the circuit due to potential difference of battery

 Batteries force electrons around a circuit only when the circuit is complete.
-If one end of the battery is not connected there will be no electron flow, but the battery will still have the POTENTIAL to cause such a flow upon completion of the circuit.
+If one end of the battery is not connected there will be incomplete/open (i.e. no electron flow), but the battery will still have the POTENTIAL to cause such a flow upon completion of the circuit.
 The higher the battery's voltage, the harder a cell can force electrons around a circuit.

 As a subtle alteration to this example, disconnect the battery from the lightbulb.
 Such an action results in the following changes to our circuit: